Pilgrimage of the Relics, Maastricht: Maastricht as a pilgrimage town

 There was great rivalry between the two principal churches when it came to attracting pilgrims.
 More pilgrims meant more income.
 The Chapter of St Servatius, considering itself the oldest and more powerful institution, made sure that no relics were shown in the open air at Our Lady's.
 It has been suggested that the ambulatory gallery in the choir of Our Lady's was used for this purpose.
 Whichever way they showed their relics, it was almost certainly less effective than the spectacular open-air displays at St Servatius'.
 Over the centuries several disputes arose from this, some were fought at the highest level at the Papal Tribunal.
 The differences culminated in 1495, when the Chapter of Saint Servatius commissioned a copy of the Patriarchal Cross of Our Lady's.

 For the benefit of the pilgrims two hospitiums were built on the south-west corner of Vrijthof.
 The Hospitium of Saint Servatius is first mentioned in the 11th century.
-Next to it stood the Hospitium of Saint James, which was specifically built for pilgrims on their way to Santiago de Compostella.
+Next to it stood the Hospitium of Saint James, which was specifically built for pilgrims on their way to Santiago de Compostela.
 Due to dwindling numbers of pilgrims, both institutions took on other tasks in the 17th century.
 They were demolished in the early 19th century.